Cynth3tik/awesome/README.md

 *   [Pug](#pug)

 ## JavaScript

+*   [ubc/node-canvas-api](https://github.com/ubc/node-canvas-api) - Access the Canvas API using Node.js.
+54 functions (and counting)!
+Pull requests are welcome and appreciated.

 *   [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to create beautiful artwork on your PC using AI, with no tech knowledge.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and see the generated image.